oracle dba online, oracle database administration

 These tools are used to transfer data from one oracle database to another oracle database.
 You Export tool to export data from source database, and Import tool to load data into the target database.
 When you export tables from source database export tool will extracts the tables and puts it into the dump file.
 This dump file is transferred to the target database.
 At the target database the Import tool will copy the data from dump file to the target database.

 From Ver.
-10g Oracle is recommending to use Data Pump Export and Import tools, which are enhanced versions of original Export and Import tools.
+10g / 11g Oracle has also released Data Pump Export and Import tools, which are enhanced versions of original Export and Import tools.

 The export dump file contains objects in the following order: